yuey7x/yuey7x.github.io/_pages/about.md

 Research Interests
 ======
-My research interest lies broadly at the interface of machine learning and operations research, with a focus on designing and analyzing effective and scalable reinforcement learning agents for complex environments.
-To this end, I leverage tools from probability theory and information theory to build theoretical foundation and gain insights for agent design.
+My research interest lies broadly at the interface of machine learning and operations research.
+Specifically, I design and analyze **machine learning** agents that can **continually acquire knowledge** to tackle **practical operations problems** over an extended lifetime.

 Contact
 ======